 Dosing in pediatric patients with renal impairment can be done using the recommended equations because CrCl is a component in the calculation [see Dosage and Administration (2.3)].

-Severe leukopenia, neutropenia, anemia, thrombocytopenia, pancytopenia, bone marrow aplasia, and aplastic anemia have been reported in patients treated with Valcyte or ganciclovir.
-Valcyte should not be administered if the absolute neutrophil count is less than 500 cells/µL, the platelet count is less than 25,000/µL, or the hemoglobin is less than 8 g/dL.
-Valcyte should also be used with caution in patients with pre-existing cytopenias, or who have received or who are receiving myelosuppressive drugs or irradiation.
+Severe leukopenia, neutropenia, anemia, thrombocytopenia, pancytopenia, bone marrow aplasia, and aplastic anemia have been reported in patients treated with VALCYTE or ganciclovir.
+VALCYTE should be avoided if the absolute neutrophil count is less than 500 cells/µL, the platelet count is less than 25,000/µL, or the hemoglobin is less than 8 g/dL.
+VALCYTE should also be used with caution in patients with pre-existing cytopenias, or who have received or who are receiving myelosuppressive drugs or irradiation.
 Cytopenia may occur at any time during treatment and may worsen with continued dosing.
 Cell counts usually begin to recover within 3 to 7 days after discontinuing drug.

-Due to the frequency of neutropenia, anemia, and thrombocytopenia in patients receiving Valcyte [see Adverse Reactions (6.1, 6.2)], complete blood counts with differential and platelet counts should be performed frequently, especially in patients in whom ganciclovir or other nucleoside analogues have previously resulted in leukopenia, or in whom neutrophil counts are less than 1000 cells/µL at the beginning of treatment.
-Increased monitoring for cytopenias may be warranted if therapy with oral ganciclovir is changed to Valcyte, because of increased plasma concentrations of ganciclovir after Valcyte administration [see Clinical Pharmacology (12.3)].
+Due to the frequency of neutropenia, anemia, and thrombocytopenia in patients receiving VALCYTE [see Adverse Reactions (6.1)], complete blood counts with differential and platelet counts should be performed frequently, especially in patients in whom ganciclovir or other nucleoside analogues have previously resulted in leukopenia, or in whom neutrophil counts are less than 1000 cells/µL at the beginning of treatment.
+Increased monitoring for cytopenias may be warranted if therapy with oral ganciclovir is changed to VALCYTE, because of increased plasma concentrations of ganciclovir after VALCYTE administration [see Clinical Pharmacology (12.3)].

-Animal data indicate ganciclovir is teratogenic and mutagenic.
-Therefore, Valcyte should be considered to have the potential to cause birth defects and cancers in humans.
-Women of childbearing potential should be advised to use effective contraception during treatment and for at least 30 days following treatment with Valcyte.
-Similarly, men should be advised to practice barrier contraception during and for at least 90 days following treatment with Valcyte [see Dosage and Administration (2.6), Use in Specific Populations (8.1), Nonclinical Toxicology (13.1, 13.3)].
+Ganciclovir may cause fetal toxicity when administered to pregnant women based on findings in animal studies.
+When given to pregnant rabbits at dosages resulting in 2-times the human exposure (based on AUC), ganciclovir caused malformations in multiple organs of the fetuses.
+Maternal and fetal toxicity were also observed in pregnant mice and rabbits.
+Therefore, VALCYTE has the potential to cause birth defects.
+Pregnancy should be avoided in female patients taking VALCYTE and in females with male partners taking VALCYTE.
+Females of reproductive potential should be advised to use effective contraception during treatment and for at least 30 days following treatment with VALCYTE.
+Similarly, males should be advised to practice barrier contraception during and for at least 90 days following treatment with VALCYTE [see Dosage and Administration (2.6), Use in Specific Populations (8.1, 8.3), Nonclinical Toxicology (13.1)].

-Animal data indicate that administration of ganciclovir is carcinogenic.
-Valcyte should therefore be considered a potential carcinogen in humans [see Dosage and Administration (2.6), Nonclinical Toxicology (13.1)].
+Animal data indicate that ganciclovir is mutagenic and carcinogenic.
+VALCYTE should therefore be considered a potential carcinogen in humans [see Dosage and Administration (2.6), Nonclinical Toxicology (13.1)].

 Acute renal failure may occur in: